JeffordShau/AP-CS/90_deque/README.md

 These are methods that provide additional information about the Deque, and aid in manipulating the Deque.

-### Plan of Attack
+### Plan of Attack (To-Do List)
-- Determine what library will be used (LL or AL?)
+- Design Decisions: Determine what library will be used (LL or AL?)
+  - We chose to use LinkedLists.
 - Work on isEmpty() and size() first, then work on Add, then Remove, then Peek methods.
 - Check what methods can be easily optimized via passthru before implementation.